DCS-Skunkworks/dcs-bios/README.md

 For a first draft of the protocol specification, see [protocol-spec.md](protocol-spec.md).

+For a list of defined messages (values that can be exported or influenced, such as the state of a toggle switch), see `doc/documentation.html`.

-Currently, most of the A-10C module is supported.
+Currently, most of the A-10C and UH-1H is supported.

 Setup
 =====